How to Issue a Boil Water Notice to Customers of a Noncommunity PWS

 - by hand delivery

-- Within 10 days of when you issue this or any other notice mentioned in these steps, send a copy of the actual notice and the signed Certificate of Delivery of Public Notice to Customers to us by mail at:
+- Within 10 days of issuing this or any other notice mentioned in these steps, send a copy of the actual notice and the signed Certificate of Delivery of Public Notice to Customers to us by mail at:

 Drinking Water Quality Team Public Notice Coordinator MC-155